 Another positive result.
-We show that, in some cases, the degree bound can be relaxed to an arboricity bound (i.e., being covered by a bounded number of forests); in particular, this holds for minor-free properties (which always have bounded arboricity [25]).
+We next show that, in some cases, the degree bound (condition of Theorem 2.12) can be relaxed to an arboricity bound (i.e., being covered by a bounded number of forests); in particular, this condition holds for minor-free properties (which always have bounded arboricity [27]).
 Recall that a graph property $\Pi$ is called minor-free if there exists a finite set of graphs $\mathcal{M}$ such that G is in $\Pi$ if any only if it does not contain a minor in $\mathcal{M}$ , where a minor of G is a graph obtained from G by edge and vertex deletions as well as edge-contractions.
 Note that, in light of Proposition 2.11, assuming only bounded arboricity does not suffice (since even properties of forests may not be strongly testable in the VDF model).
-(On the other hand, minor-free graphs do satisfy the other conditions of Proposition 2.12.)
+(On the other hand, minor-free graphs do satisfy the other two conditions of Theorem 2.12.)